artifacthub/hub/docs/faq.md

 ### What artifact kinds does Artifact Hub support?

 Artifact Hub supports 25+ artifact kinds.
-Please see the repositories guide for more information about each of them: <https://artifacthub.io/docs/topics/repositories/>
+Please see the [repositories guide](https://artifacthub.io/docs/topics/repositories/) for a full list and more information about each of them.

 ### How do I request support for a new artifact kind?

 The best way is opening an issue in the Artifact Hub GitHub repository.
 Please see other examples to see how the process works.
 Note that Artifact Hub currently only supports vendor neutral artifacts.
 Everything listed is currently in a foundation and not attached to a single vendor.

 ### How often does Artifact Hub check repositories for updates?